 NC Highway 12 | Hatteras, North Carolina 27943

-If you'd like to take a peak at the ocean conditions at the end of Hatteras Island, this cam that streams live from Durant Station Condominiums gives you a peak at the waves and NC-12 through Hatteras.
+If you'd like to take a peek at the ocean conditions at the end of Hatteras Island, this cam that streams live from Durant Station Condominiums gives you a peek at the waves and NC-12 through Hatteras.